snipsco/snips-javascript-toolkit/README.md

 #### `snips-toolkit build`

-Builds your action to `./dist/index.js` with [webpack](https://webpack.js.org/).
+Builds your action to `./dist/index.js` using [webpack](https://webpack.js.org/).

-This command will warn if your action code uses node.js native modules.

-You will have to declare those in your `package.json` file, under the `sandbox`key.
+This command will warn if your action code uses node.js native modules, and they will be automatically added to your `package.json` file under the `sandbox` key.

 ```json
 // Example: